mschilde/auto-label-merge-conflicts/README.md

 }
 ```

-Please note the parameter `CONFLICT_LABEL_NAME`.
-This should be set to the name of the label you want to apply to PRs with merge conflicts.
+2) make sure the label referenced in the parameter `CONFLICT_LABEL_NAME` exists on your repo

-This label **has to exist** on your repo or the action will **fail**.
-Just create the label manually.
+This label will then be applied to PRs with merge conflicts.
+Just set it up manually if you haven't done so.

 ## What does this action do?